instana/self-hosted-custom-edition-setup/README.md

 3. Check that the storage class exists and is properly configured.
 4. Verify that DNS records are properly configured for the base domain and agent acceptor.
 5. Check the logs of the pods in the respective namespaces for errors.
+6. Cleanup old persistent volume claims of datastores, if present.

 For more detailed troubleshooting, refer to the [Instana documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=backend-installing-custom-edition).